Twitter expands mobile advertising

-Twitter will expand its advertising program for the Apple Inc (AAPL.O) iPhone and Google Inc (GOOG.O) Android devices, hoping to better tap into its growing mobile user base and ramp up revenue.
+Twitter will expand its advertising program for the Apple Inc iPhone and Google Inc Android devices, hoping to better tap into its growing mobile user base and ramp up revenue.

 The company, which sells "promoted tweets" and advertises "promoted accounts" for customers, will now include both features on its mobile applications timeline, it said in a blogpost on Tuesday.